Decastrino/201-opSystinubu/assignments/shell/readme.md

 How to run the shell.

-From command prompt, navigate to the directoey where the shell program folder is located e.g c:\Users\...\...\Helix\project folder>
+From command prompt, navigate to the directory where the shell program folder is located e.g c:\Users\...\...\Helix\project folder>

 On getting to the project folder, type python leave a space and the name of the file to be run.
 E.g. projectFolder>python driver.py